 Deliverables Due date 1.
-Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences and other parts of PIRSA on the application, development and implementation of decisions relevant to fisheries management.
 Ongoing 3.
 Liaise with the Executive Officer of the Spencer Gulf and West Coast Prawn Fishermen's Association (SGWCPFA) and licence holders in the fishery on the application, development and implementation of decisions relevant to fisheries management.
 Ongoing 4.
+Delivery of SARDI advice note reporting on key performance indicators and stock status in the fishery 30 September 2022 5.
 Support the Executive Officer and Coordinator at Sea positions within the SGWCPFA to develop and implement notices under Regulation 10 of the Fisheries Management (Prawn Fisheries) Regulations 2017 to set fishing runs and surveys under the delegation these positions have been provided.
-Ongoing 5.
+Ongoing 6.
 Participate in the SGWCPFA Management Committee and Research Sub- Committee meetings, providing accurate and effective information to assist these parties in the development of fisheries management advice to the Executive Director, Fisheries and Aquaculture.
 Ongoing 7.
-Implementation and development of a bycatch monitoring program for the fishery in collaboration with the SGWCPFA Executive Officer and SARDI.
+Support implementation and development of a bycatch monitoring program for the fishery in collaboration with the SGWCPFA Executive Officer and SARDI.
 Ongoing 8.
 Attend to general correspondence and enquiries relevant to the SGPF.
 Ongoing 9.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 10.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing

 Deliverables Due date 1.
-Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences and other parts of PIRSA, other government agencies and local government on the application, development and implementation of decisions relevant to fisheries management as required.
 Ongoing 3.
 Liaise with the Executive Officer of the Spencer Gulf and West Coast Prawn Fishermen's Association (SGWCPFA) and licence holders in the fishery on the application, development and implementation of decisions relevant to fisheries management.
 Ongoing 4.
-Delivery of SARDI advice note reporting on key performance indicators in the fishery by 30 November 2020.
-30 November 5.
-Setting of management arrangements for the fishery, through consultation with the SGWCPFA Executive Officer and licence holders in the fishery.
-28 February 5.
+Delivery of SARDI advice note reporting on key performance indicators in the fishery.
+30 November 2022 5.
 Participate in the SGWCPFA Management Committee and Research Sub- Committee meetings, providing accurate and effective information to assist these parties in the development of fisheries management advice to the Executive Director, Fisheries and Aquaculture.
-Ongoing 8.
+Ongoing 6.
 Attend to general correspondence and enquiries relevant to the WCPF.
-Ongoing 9.
+Ongoing 7.
 Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
-Ongoing 10.
+Ongoing 8.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
-Ongoing 11.
-Support industry initiatives including the following; Potential amendments to regulations to provide for great break horsepower.
-30 June 2022
+Ongoing 9.
+Consider request from SGWCPFA regarding amendments to the Management Policy and Harvest Strategy for WCPF 30 June 2023